kobiton/samples/xcuitest/javascript/README.md

-# Javascript samples using XCUITest framework
+# Javascript samples using xcuitest framework

 ## I. Setup environment on Mac